puzhaokow1993/Helsinki_speech_challenge_2024_Pu-Yun_KOW_Pu-Zhao_KOW/README.md

 > (In case) If the program halt after importing `tensor flow` and `cuda`, press `enter` to continue, and the command promt will print the file names of the output denoised wav files.

 > [!NOTE]
-> The python script `data_preprocessing.py` is for the training only (which can be executed in the same environment with `evaluate.py`), which not required by `main.py`.
+> The python script `data_preprocessing.py` is only for the training purpose (which required the same environment with `evaluate.py`), which not required by `main.py`.

 # An illustration of some example results